wikiknights/cs-materials/src/intro-to-c/pointers/pointers-practice-answers.md

 # Pointers Practice (Solutions)

-*Created by Jerrett Longworth in June 2022.*
+*Problems created by Idel Martinez and Jerrett Longworth.*

 Let's try some example problems using pointers!